Skip to main content

 4.9 Lodging

 a.
-Travelers are expected to book a reasonably priced lodging consistent with business requirements.
+Travelers are expected to book reasonably priced lodging consistent with business requirements.

 4.10 Ground Transportation

-Travelers are expected to use the lowest cost ground transportation consistent with business needs that are also the safest and least time-consuming option.
-For example, many hotels offer free airport shuttles which should be used when available.
+Travelers should use the lowest-cost ground transportation consistent with business needs and taking into consideration safety and time.
+For example, many hotels offer free airport shuttles, which should be used when available.

 c.
 Private Transportation may be authorized when such use is more advantageous to the University, as determined by the manager or travel approver.

-• The traveler must use their personal automobile insurance while driving on Official University Business (See the Office of Risk Management and Insurance website).
+• The traveler must use their personal automobile insurance with at least minimum liability coverage while driving on Official University Business (see the Risk Management and Insurance website for more information).

 d.
 Travelers and their department heads/supervisors should consider ground transportation options and officially recognized private rideshare/sharing economy options, with consideration of safety, time, and cost in that order.